jeffdwhite/song-tracker/README.md

 The server and client are designed to run in Bash in a terminal window (i.e. MacOS or Linux).
 I do not think the software will run in Windows as the file references do not translate to DOS.

-The server and client are configured to run on a machine with a local IP address of 192.168.1.50.
-You can change the machine in<br>
+The server and client are configured to run on a server with a local IP address of 192.168.1.50.
+You can change the IP address in:<br>
 &nbsp;&nbsp;&nbsp;/client/src/services/api.js<br>
 &nbsp;&nbsp;&nbsp;/client/config/index.js<br>
 &nbsp;&nbsp;&nbsp;/client/test/e2e/nightwatch.conf.js
 <br><br>

 # MarkLogic Configuration
-MarkLogic is configured to run on a machine with a local IP address of 192.168.1.100.
-You can change the machine in:<br>
+MarkLogic is configured to run on a server with a local IP address of 192.168.1.100.
+You can change the IP address in:<br>
 &nbsp;&nbsp;&nbsp;/server/src/config/connection.js.

 The application is defaulted to access an app server on port 8110.
 You can change the port in:<br>